Hugo-pao/Finance-for-big-data/README.md

 - definition of roles:
     - back-end / blockchain: Konrad & Alessio
     - business idea / smart contracts / front-end: Valentina, Wali, Hugo, Leonie

+Actions for next meeting on 21.11.:

+- Sharing business ideas and implementations of Food Tracking system
+- Briefing about solidity and how to have a first architecture of the project